List 2/4 of sports events affected by coronavirus pandemic | Taiwan News

 Kia Classic in Carlsbad, California from March 26-29 postponed to Sept.
 24-27.

 ANA Inspiration in Rancho Mirage, California from April 2-5 postponed to Sept.
-10-13.
+10-13, no spectators.

 Lotte Championship in Hawaii from April 15-18 canceled.